 Welcome to Heqing Huang’s homepage!

 I am an assistant professor at the Department of Computer Science, City University of Hong Kong!
 Previously, I was a postdoc research fellow in the AST Lab at ETH Zurich, advised by Prof. Zhendong Su.
 I am also fortunate to obtain my Ph.D. supervised by Prof. Charles Zhang at the Hong Kong University of Science and Technology.
-My research focuses on application security, especially leveraging program analysis techniques to ensure software security rigorously.
-Specifically, my research takes advantage of both static and dynamic program analysis techniques as complements to address deficiency problems in existing vulnerability detection methods, such as fuzzing (S&P’20, 22, 24ab, TDSC’23, FSE’21, ISSTA 21), symbolic analysis (ISSTA’20, OOPSLA’21, ASPLOS’24a), and memory sanitization (ASPLOS’24b).
+My research focuses on software security, especially leveraging program analysis techniques to ensure software security rigorously.
+Specifically, my research takes advantage of both static and dynamic program analysis techniques as complements to address deficiency problems in existing vulnerability detection methods, such as fuzzing (S&P’20, 22, 24ab, TDSC’23, FSE’21, ISSTA 21), symbolic analysis (ISSTA’20, OOPSLA’21, ASPLOS’24a, ASPLOS’25), and memory sanitization (ASPLOS’24b).

-I am serving as the PC for CCS 2024.
+I am serving as the PC for CCS 2024, ISSTA 2025, as well as co-chairing SPLASH 2025 and SETTA 2024.
 Look forward to seeing your submission!

-• NEWS!
+NEWS!

-• Another ASPLOS 2024 submission gets conditional accepted!
+• One ASPLOS 2025 submission gets accepted!

 • Two ASPLOS 2024 submissions get accepted!